 - Keeps calcium dissolved in the blood (which can be very helpful for lowering the risk of kidney stones)

-- Supports muscle and nerve function
+- Supports nerve function and cardiac muscle.

 - Relaxes the smooth muscle of the digestive system which can help with digestive issues